kvgelder/WindowsOPATestLab/README.md

 - Check and configure DC1 and DM1 firewall settings

 ### Fileshare
-- Install DFS Namespaces role on DFSNameServer1
+- Install DFS Namespaces role on DFSNS1
-- Setup Windows Server 2022 Core DFS01
-- Setup Windows Server 2022 Core DFS02